 What started out as a creative writing project with research rabbit-holed into an extensive, wide-cast, full-fledged research project.
 Much of this research would never be seen in the creative writing project, though.
 This website never came to fruition until a trip to the Cincinnati Observatory in April 2017, in which we discovered the crucial role of women in the first observatory in the U.S., and Louisa Mitchel was not mentioned in any websites, not even on Wikipedia!

-In August 2022, Queens of Queen City was acquired by Urbanist Media and will operate under it as a nonprofit entity.
+In August 2022, Queens of Queen City was acquired by Urbanist Media and operated under it as a nonprofit entity.